PostHog/posthog.com/contents/product-engineers/github-gitlab-feature-flags.md

 - **Restrictions and externalities:** Security, permission restrictions, and third-party dependencies.

-- **Working incrementally on new features:** Developers collaborate with flags instead of branches.
+- **Working incrementally on new features:** Developers collaborate with flags instead of branches, [following trunk-based development](/product-engineers/trunk-based-development).
 This keeps changes small, makes reviewers easier, and prevents merge conflicts.

 This means areas **that might not use flags** include brand-new features or APIs, low-traffic areas, and non-invasive frontend changes.